WinVector/Examples/versioning_data/Please_Version_Data.md

 ![](Please_Version_Data_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 The months look nothing alike.
-The estimated future attendances (which we purchased from our data supplier) look nothing like what the data supplier said past attendances were.
+The estimated future attendances (which we purchased from our data supplier) look nothing like what the (same) data supplier said past attendances were.

 Let’s look at a few rows of future application data.